Places to visit

 Kippford seafront, within walking distance or 2 min by car, has 2 good pubs serving food (The Anchor and The Mariner) and The Ark gift /coffee shop.
 There is also a chandlery, a public pier, RNLI Lifeboat station and a 9-hole golf course.

-Colvend, 2 miles/5 min drive, has a good general store.
-General shopping including award-winning butchers, is available in Dalbeattie, 3 miles/5 min by car.
-There is also Luigi’s Italian, the Birchtree Hotel and at nearby Palnackie, The Willow Tree restaurant.
+Colvend, 2 miles/5 min drive, has a good general store & cafe, Treats & Eats (summer season).
+General shopping including award-winning butchers and an independently-owned small supermarket, is available in Dalbeattie, 3 miles/5 min by car.
+There is also Luigi’s Italian and other local hotels and cafes for eating out.
+Other places nearby for good food are the Steamboat Inn, Carsethorn and lots more round & about.

 Places to visit